 - Wear suitable shoes.
 I am comfortable hiking in sandals, but you may want to bring more appropriate footwear as there is a lot of climbing and the stairs can often be uneven.

 - Pack your outfit accordingly!
-In the colder months of October to May it gets bitterly cold here, and in the summer it gets very hot!
+In the colder months of October to May it gets bitterly cold here (but the wall looks beautiful covered in snow and is less crowded), and in the summer it gets very hot!
 Bring sun cream and a hat in summer (plus a light jacket as it can still get windy!), and a coat and gloves in winter!
 It often snows here in the winter which can sometimes lead to sections of the wall closing, so if you are visiting during this time make sure to check the wall is not closed before you set off.
+Don’t worry though: there isn’t just one best time to visit The Great Wall of China, it really depends on what experience you are after.

 The Forbidden City